Emoia battersbyi

-Emoia battersbyi, Battersby's emo skink, is a species of lizard in the family Scincidae.
+Emoia battersbyi, Battersby's emo skink, is a species of lizard in the subfamily Eugongylinae of the family Scincidae.
 The species is native to Oceania and Southeast Asia.

 Etymology

 The specific name, battersbyi, is in honour of British herpetologist James Clarence Battersby (1901–1993).

 The synonym, Lygosoma ahli, is in honour of German zoologist Ernst Ahl.

-Geographic range
+Geographic distribution

-E. battersbyi is found in Indonesia and Papua New Guinea.
+Emoia battersbyi is found in Indonesia and Papua New Guinea.

 Habitat

-The preferred natural habitat of E. battersbyi is forest, at altitudes from sea level to 1,200 m.
+The preferred natural habitat of Emoia battersbyi is forest, at altitudes from sea level to 1,200 m.